Tanishka15/Image-captioning/README.md

 **Author**: Tanishka

-For questions or feedback, please reach out at [your email or contact info].
+For questions or feedback, please reach out at [randivetanishka17@gmail.com].